 When all documents are available, Social Security proceeds with the application.
 Records are made in the application register and sent to the administrative board of the Social Security Administration for further review.

+A decision on social assistance will be made within 25 working days from the date of application.
 Each decision is either delivered to the applicant by mail or delivered in person.
 A receipt must be signed by the applicant when delivered in person.

 In urgent cases, the decision is made immediately, depending on the applicant's situation.
 A social audit may be conducted later.

 Most of the costs associated with pregnancy, prenatal care, childbirth, and postpartum care are covered by state health insurance.
+But home deliveries are not covered by state!

-Women in their 50s and 70s can be examined for breast cancer with the national screening program.
+Also, women in their 50s and 70s can be examined for breast cancer with the national screening program.

 The ambulance phone number is 112.